oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 At the moment, we don't enforce [DOM testing](https://angular.io/guide/testing-components-basics#component-dom-testing).
 However, as the docs say, the component is not fully tested until we test the DOM too.
 Eventually we hope to add DOM tests for all our components, however, for now if you are making a PR fixing a bug caused due to incorrect DOM bindings, then add DOM tests for that component.
 Our coverage checks do not require DOM tests.

-Use these Angular2+ component files that are correctly following the testing patterns as reference:
+Use these Angular2+ component files that are correctly following the testing patterns for reference:

 * [donate-page.component.spec.ts](https://github.com/oppia/oppia/blob/327df0c22ec839d4ad4232492749c78443b15fb0/core/templates/pages/donate-page/donate-page.component.spec.ts)
 * [teach-page.component.spec.ts](https://github.com/oppia/oppia/blob/13b1da20ee6c0e4eabc9720a3d1ca3d87c62fe8c/core/templates/pages/teach-page/teach-page.component.spec.ts)